 It can be tempting to post an ad in these groups telling members about your business… please don’t unless you are prompted to do so!
 Instead, become an active member of these communities.
-Offer advice, answer questions asked where you feel like you have great experience or share some resources.
+Offer advice and answer questions when you feel like you have a great experience or some resources to share.

 If you’re willing to spend a bit of money, Facebook ads are a great way to reach a highly-targeted audience and encourage them to learn more about you.

-You’ll by selecting your audience – here you can get super targeted by selecting parents in your city with kids within a specific age range.
-(Pretty nifty hunh?)
+You’ll start by selecting your audience – here you can get super targeted by selecting parents in your city with children within a specific age range.

 From there, you’ll want to create your ad creative.
 Basic ads on Facebook will contain an image or video with some text.
 Have fun when creating your ads!
 It’s also best to come up with a few options as you’ll likely want to launch your brilliant ad campaign with multiple ads to see what performs the best.